Guide to Substance Abuse in Older Adults: Risks, Warning Signs, and Treatments

 4. Co-Occurring Psychiatric Disorders

-Mental health conditions such as depression or anxiety can affect how a person perceives and responds to stimuli, making them more vulnerable to risky behaviors like substance misuse.
-Seniors with co-occurring psychiatric disorders may be more likely to try drugs or alcohol as a means of self-medicating to cope with their symptoms.
-It’s essential for family members and healthcare providers alike to be aware of this risk factor so they can take steps to prevent it in their loved ones.
+Mental health conditions such as depression or anxiety can affect how a person perceives and responds to stimuli.
+This makes them more vulnerable to risky behaviors like substance misuse.
+Seniors with co-occurring psychiatric disorders may be more likely to try drugs or alcohol to cope with their symptoms.
+It’s essential for family members and health care providers to be aware of this risk factor so they can take steps to prevent it in their loved ones.

 5. History of Substance Abuse